Vindman Burns Trump Booster John Solomon: ‘All the Key Elements’ of His Reporting ‘Were False’

 “All the elements that I just laid out for you,” Vindman said.
 “The criticisms of corruption were false.”

-“Were there more item in there, frankly, congressman?
+“Were there more items in there, frankly, congressman?
 I don’t recall,” he continued.
 “I haven’t looked at the article in quite some time, but you know, his grammar might have been right.”

+Top U.S. diplomat George Kent made similar charges in his testimony that was released on Thursday, saying that Solomon's report was “if not entirely made up of full cloth, it was primarily non-truths and non-sequiturs.”

 Meanwhile, in her testimony released Friday, former National Security Council official Fiona Hill pointed out that the first time she was made aware of Giuliani’s involvement in Ukraine was via Solomon’s articles and Giuliani’s Fox News appearances early this year.